 At the same time, we want to take care of education and training.
 Not only do we want to share our stories, but we are also keen to pass on our knowledge to others, in order to further enrich the level and quality of public debate throughout Zambia.

 - Through our research, we want to make structural grievances and unethical behavior public.
 We help society to help itself.
 We want to provide people with information so they can make changes and, for example, correct their mistakes by participating in elections.

-- Through our independent and non-profit approach, we offer editorial guidance and provide access to stories that others would find difficult to research.
-We want to spread investigative journalism in Zambia and help to maintain media diversity and quality.
+- Through our independent and non-profit approach, we offer editorial guidance with free access to stories that other publishers would find difficult to research.
+We want to spread investigative journalism in Zambia and help to maintain diversity and quality in the media.

 - We want to pass on our methods and journalistic craftsmanship to all interested citizens and help to enforce information rights on the ground.
 We want to help citizens to make society more transparent in order to increase the participation of all.